 What should I do if I am harmed by a non-lawyer acting like a lawyer?

 Today, the State Bar of Arizona has the authority to bring an action to enforce rules regarding non-lawyers engaging in the unauthorized practice of law.
 You may wish to file a complaint regarding the conduct of the non-lawyer.
 The State Bar will review the allegations and determine whether it is appropriate to investigate and file a complaint against the individual who appears to be engaging in the unauthorized practice of law.
 Alternatively, the Bar may refer, coordinate, and assist the investigation and prosecution of the matter by the Office of the Attorney General, United States Bankruptcy Trustees, Certified Legal Document Preparer Program or other agencies.

 How do I make a complaint to the State Bar of Arizona?

-You may make allegations regarding the unlicensed practice of law by contacting the unauthorized practice of law administrator for the State Bar of Arizona at 4201 N. 24th Street, Suite 100, Phoenix, Arizona 85016-6266, or by telephone at 602.340.7280.
+You may make allegations regarding the unlicensed practice of law by contacting unauthorized practice of law for the State Bar of Arizona at 4201 N. 24th Street, Suite 100, Phoenix, Arizona 85016-6266, or by telephone at 602.340.7280.
 Your complaint must be in writing, preferably on a Bar form.
 If a Bar form is not used, be certain to tell the Bar your name, address and phone number as well as the name, address and phone number of the non-lawyer if you have that information.
 Then try to set forth the facts on which your allegations are based.
 Attach copies of any court papers, documents, letters or other materials that pertain to your allegations when you write the Bar office.
 Please do not send the original documents.
 Otherwise, you can obtain a complaint form by calling 602.340.7280 or requesting one via email.

 How do I make a complaint about a Certified Legal Document Preparer?